University of Saskatchewan Graduate Students' Association: History

-Since 2016-17, the GSA is pleading for a seat on the U of S Board of Governors.
+Since 2016-17, the GSA has asked for a seat on the U of S Board of Governors.
 The Board is responsible for overseeing matters on management, administration and control of the university's property and financial affairs.
-Currently, the U of S is the only university in the U15 group that doesn't have a seat for graduate students on the Board.
-Although changes on the composition of the Board depends on University of Saskatchewan Act's amendments (within the scope of the Provincial Legislature), recent support by the University Council is an indication that not only the graduate students consider this an important cause.
-In 2021, amid the COVID-19 pandemic, the GSA and the PSAC Local 40004 — which represents U of S graduate students who work as teaching, research and student assistants — created a petition to oppose the tuition increase proposed by the U of S. Another increase to the differential rate of 14.6%, from 1.58 to 1.81, will affect more the international student.
-The projected tuition for this group will rise from $2,243 to $2,698.71 — a difference of about 20%.
+Currently, the U of S is the only university in the U15 group that does not have a seat for graduate students on the board.
+Although changes on the composition of the board depends on University of Saskatchewan Act's amendments (within the scope of the Provincial Legislature), recent support by the University Council is an indication that not only the graduate students consider this an important cause.

+In 2021, amid the COVID-19 pandemic, the GSA and the PSAC Local 40004 — which represents U of S graduate students who work as teaching, research and student assistants — created a petition to oppose the tuition increase proposed by the U of S. Another increase to the differential rate of 14.6%, from 1.58 to 1.81, will have a greater effect on international students.
+The projected tuition for this group will rise from $2,243 to $2,698.71 — an increase of about 20%.